 Through its opens in a new windowawards program, AACC recognizes outstanding work and contributions of individuals and colleges.
 We encourage you to submit nominations for the AACC Awards of Excellence and the Outstanding Alumni Awards.
 Nominations are due October 25, 5:00 p.m.
 (ET).

 AACC is now accepting nominations for its board of directors.
 AACC member CEOs can self-nominate or nominate another member CEO.
-The nominee’s name, title, and contact information should be sent to Dr. Angel Royal.
+The nominee’s name, title, and contact information should be sent to opens in a new windowDr.
+Angel Royalcreate new email.
 The deadline for making all nominations is October 4, 2019, at 5:00 p.m.
 (ET).
-Learn more about the board here.
+Learn more about the board opens in a new windowhere.

 Registration is now open for AACC’s opens in a new windowWorkforce Development Institute, which will be held January 22–25, 2020, on Amelia Island, Florida.
 The theme for WDI 2020 is “Economic Innovators.”